Ceres Power (LON:CWR) Trading 15.1% Higher – Time to Buy?

-Ceres Power (LON:CWR – Get Free Report) last issued its earnings results on Friday, September 26th.
+Ceres Power (LON:CWR – Get Free Report) last released its quarterly earnings results on Friday, September 26th.
 The company reported GBX (10.14) EPS for the quarter.
 Ceres Power had a negative net margin of 101.69% and a negative return on equity of 22.96%.
-As a group, analysts anticipate that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current fiscal year.
+On average, equities research analysts anticipate that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current fiscal year.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel